PimiYvan/vae_vs_wgan/README.md

-# Cat vs. dog classifier
+# VAE vs. WGAN

-Int this project, we are going to build a classifier that classifies whether an image is cat or dog
+In this project, we are going to study and compare how to use Variational autoencoding and WGAN

 # Run the project